asieftekhari/python-examples/README.md

 - Compute and display the average age of the class.
 - Display the count of students whose age is greater than the class average.

+**Example 16:** Define two sets and implement add, remove, intersection, and union operations for them.